 Examples using a secure IMAP or POP connection

 The following screenshots are from Thunderbird, but the settings are the same for any client.

 Secure IMAP incoming configuration

-- The server name being used is ‘sub4.mail.dreamhost.com’ with ‘Authentication’ set to ‘Normal password’.
-Make sure to only use your mail cluster name.
+- The server name being used is ‘imap.dreamhost.com’ with ‘Authentication’ set to ‘Normal password’.
+Make sure to use your correct mail server name.

 Secure outgoing settings